Fiscal year and reporting timeline

 If any of these thresholds or conditions apply to your organization, you must perform an audit of your financial statements and post this audit publicly on your website.

-The City generally requires completion of an audit within 6 to 9 months of the close of the nonprofit’s fiscal year.
-If you have not completed the audit by the posting deadline for this ordinance, you must indicate the date when the audit will be complete.
+The City requires completion of an audit within 9 months of the close of the nonprofit’s fiscal year.
+If you have not completed the audit by the posting deadline for this ordinance, you must indicate the date whne the audit will be complet.
+You must post the required information on your website as soon as the information is available to ensure compliance with this ordinance.

 Updating information